AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 // create a chart and set the data chart = anychart.venn(data);

-// configure the labels of intersections chart.intersections().labels().format("{%x}");
+// configure labels of intersections chart.intersections().labels().format("{%x}");

 // set the container id